Food and Beverage

 With an Openlink solution, you can follow the path of materials all the way through the value chain – from origin all the way through to finished goods.
 Customizable features include such factors as price volatility, manufacturing costs, transportation and storage costs, and reformulation – in order to gain a true understanding of where the profits and losses come from in every step of the process.
 As a result of this transparency, you have the necessary information to take action to improve margins at multiple points in the process.
 Openlink provides comprehensive pricing analytics capable of valuing commodities inventory based on the current market price (mark to market).
 In addition, we value the supply chain demand against forward curves improving predictive analytics and forecasting.
 This helps to better understand P&L and how market volatility is affecting business performance.
 Examples include hedging price volatility, trade-offs between in-house and third-party origination and consideration of different transport options.

-An Openlink solution supports business processes that parallel the workflow from planning and procurement and through to hedging.
-With a comprehensive overview, purchasing and finance teams get a complete view over company-wide inventory as well as forward commitments when they are purchasing and hedging outstanding commodities.
-This enables effective hedging strategies that mitigate the affect of price volatility without adding unnecessarily to hedging costs.
-Additionally, with Openlink’s Direct Spend Analytics &Forecasting, you get an aggregated view of hedged and unhedged positions across multiple divisions and locations including cross-commodity hedges.
+Openlink’s solution supports business processes that parallel the workflow, from planning and procurement to hedging.
+With a comprehensive overview, purchasing and finance teams get a complete view of company-wide inventory, as well as forward commitments when they are purchasing and hedging outstanding commodities.
+This enables effective hedging strategies that mitigate the effect of price volatility without adding unnecessarily to hedging costs.
+Additionally, with Openlink’s Direct Spend Analytics & Forecasting tool, you get an aggregated view of hedged and unhedged positions across multiple divisions and locations, including cross-commodity hedges.
 You can optimize hedging strategies for better allocations across the business and reduce costs.

 By capturing current raw materials positions and inventory, forward commitments and finished good forecasts in a single system, Openlink’s Direct Spend Analytics & Forecasting enables procurement to optimize the supply chain.
 One can also set up multiple bills of materials for manufacturing each individual product, and model the commercial impact of switching raw materials.

-Openlink provides comprehensive pricing analytics capable of valuing commodities inventory based on the current market price (mark to market) and can explain what the impacts to any P&L change are and where they occur, giving greater trust in the number for management.
-In addition, we value the supply chain demand against forward curves improving predictive analytics and forecasting.
+Openlink provides comprehensive pricing analytics capable of valuing commodities inventory based on the current market price (mark to market) and can explain what the impacts to any P&L change are and where they occur, giving management greater trust in the numbers.
+In addition, we value the supply chain demand against forward curves, improving predictive analytics and forecasting.
 This helps to better understand P&L and how market volatility is affecting business performance.